ddolab/computing-resources-guide/README.md

 <a name="parallelizing-in-julia"></a>
 ## Parallelizing in Julia
 The concept discussed in this section should not be confused with a job array.
-While job arrays facilitates running the same job on different nodes with unique job IDs, here we are trying to run a single job with parallel execution of its components, specifically certain parts of the code.
-For example, in decomposition algorithms, this approach can help in parallelizing subproblems.
+While job arrays facilitate running the same job on different nodes with unique job IDs, here we are trying to run a single job with parallel execution of its components, specifically certain parts of the code.
+For example, in decomposition algorithms, this approach can help parallelize subproblems.

 In Julia, the `Distributed` package can be leveraged to parallelize our code or specific sections of it.
 This section serves as a concise overview of the coding syntax involved.
 Let's consider a scenario where you wrote a Julia script implementing a decomposition algorithm, and your goal is to parallelize its subproblems.
 The following code illustrates how to accomplish this: